-Name of Student Organi zation:
+Name of Student Organization:

 Purpose or Mission:

-President's Name: Advisor's Name:
+President's Name: dvisor's ame:

+Person

+Completing Er nail and

-Person Completing this Form: - Email and Phone:
+this Form: Ph one:

+Is mombarsh in to this organization open to all approlled st idents? \Box Vec \Box No

-Is membership to this org ganization open to all enrol led students? □ Yes □ No
+Is membership to this organization open to all enrolled students? \Box Yes \Box No

-Current number of members pers: At the start of academic year:
+Current number of members: At the start of academic year:

 Program Goals

-program goal that your or ganization wishes to pursu s for improving the organization.
-Choose at least one e this year (example: increased attendance at yearly fundraising by 50%) At least one program goal is
+Program goals are statements that describe initiatives for improving the organization.
+Choose at least one program goal that your organization wishes to pursue this year (example: increased attendance at yearly event, hosting a successful regional event, increase fundraising by 50%) At least one program goal is required.

 Program Goal #1 (required):

 Action steps/timeline for meeting this goal:

-How will you measure your results? ☐ Survey/Questionnaire ☐ Review of Records ☐ Resource Analysis □ Other (define):
+How will you measure your results?
+Survey/Questionnaire Review of Records Resource Analysis □ Other (define):

 Program Goal #2 (optional):

 Action steps/timeline for meeting this goal:

-How will you measure your results? ☐ Survey/Questionnaire ☐ Review of Records ☐ Resource Analysis □ Other (define):
+How will you measure your results?
+Survey/Questionnaire Review of Records Resource Analysis □ Other (define):